marjose2/Martinez_Porfolio/Data Science/Fake News Detector/README.md

 </p>
 In this step columns we combined and then tokenized the data after processing the text.

-### 4. created a Multinomial Naïve Bayes model and trained it on the combined data
+### 4. Created a Multinomial Naïve Bayes Model And Trained It On The Combined Data
 Code
 ```
 #Create the model